 \section{Introduction}

-Over the past a few years, Graph Representation Learning (GRL) has been increasingly popular for ubiquitous graph-structured data in various domains, including traffic \cite{stgcn}, social network \cite{social}, and knowledge graph \cite{r-gcn}.
+Graph Representation Learning (GRL) has become increasingly popular for the ubiquitous graph-structured data across domains, including traffic \cite{stgcn}, social network \cite{social}, and knowledge graph \cite{r-gcn}.
 Graph Neural Networks (GNNs) \cite{gcn,gin} are utilized as backbones of GRL to learn low-dimensional embeddings of nodes or graphs while maintaining structure and attribute information.
 Most GNN models are trained in the (semi-)supervised learning setting requiring abundant manually-annotated labels.
-In case of sufficient data labels, recent Contrastive Learning (CL) based on Information Maximization (InfoMax) principle \cite{infomax} has shown promising performance for self-supervised learning with success across fields including computer vision \cite{simclr,moco} and natural language processing \cite{yang-etal-2021-xmoco}.
+In case of insufficient data labels, recent Contrastive Learning (CL) based on Information Maximization (InfoMax) principle \cite{infomax} has shown promising performance for self-supervised learning with success across fields including computer vision \cite{simclr,moco} and natural language processing \cite{yang-etal-2021-xmoco,gao2021simcse}.
 These CL methods maximize the Mutual Information (MI) between different augmented views of the same instance while minimizing the MI between those of the different instances.

-Inspired by the above CL models, Deep Graph InfoMax (DGI) \cite{dgi} applies the InfoMax principle to graph representation learning, which relies on maximizing the mutual information between one graph's the patch-level and global-level representations.
-Following SimCLR \cite{simclr}, a series of graph contrastive learning methods \cite{mvgrl,graphcl} enforce the embedding of positive pair (i.e., augmented views of the same graph) to be close and the embedding of negative pair (i.e., augmented views of different graphs) to be distant in Euclidean space.
+Inspired by the above CL models, Deep Graph InfoMax (DGI) \cite{dgi} applies the InfoMax principle to graph representation learning, which relies on maximizing the mutual information between one graph's patch-level and global-level representations.
+Following SimCLR \cite{simclr}, a series of graph contrastive learning methods \cite{mvgrl,graphcl} enforce the embedding of positive pair (i.e., augmented views of the same graph) to be close and the embedding of negative pair (i.e., augmented views of different graphs) to be distant in the Euclidean space.
 GCC \cite{gcc} referring to MoCo \cite{moco} contrasts graph-level embedding with momentum encoder and maintain the queue of data samples.